-As mentioned in the SDS TER, a dropped SDS liner was assumed to release 1.0E-04 of the contained activity to the Fuel Handling Building atmosphere.
+As mentioned in the Submerged Demineralizer System Technical Evaluation Report (SDS TER), a dropped SDS liner was assumed to release 1.0E-04 of the contained activity to the Fuel Handling Building atmosphere.
 Similarly, it is assumed for this analysis that 1.0E-04 is released to the Auxiliary Building environment.
 This assumption is conservative because the spill being considered for this analysis consists of a liquid-solids mixture and the mechanism of the spill is less violent than a cask drop.
-Additionally, the airborne that would be released from a liquid-solids spill would be significantly less than that from a dry powder spill.
+Additionally, the airborne activity that would be released from a liquid-solids spill would be significantly less than that from a dry powder spill.